voidzero666/reflect.codes-source/README.md

 - Hideshots does not work as intended
 - Animation resolver does not select proper side
 - Lag compensation does not re-calculate some networked variables properly
+- LUA is extremely prone to crashing especially while drawing

 Fixing these is left as an exercise to the reader.